Florida Dual Diagnosis Rehab

 One of the greatest challenges that substance abuse can offer to both the patient and those trying to help them comes in the form of Dual diagnosis or Co-Occurring Disorders.
 A Dual diagnosis is made when a person is found to not only suffer from an addiction problem but also to have an underlying mental disorder or developmental issue independent of the addiction itself.
+Learn more about our Florida dual diagnosis rehab program.

 Many times the patient’s addiction is the result of attempts, on their part, to self-medicate or compensate for their mental illness.
 Though this is normally done at a subconscious level, it is strongly evidenced by the combinations of disorders and the drugs of choice that people chose.